USF (University of South Florida) Logo

 University of South Florida Logo 1956

 The old academic logo of the University of South Florida consisted of two parts.
-Approximately one-third of the space was occupied by the abbreviation “USF” in a dark green vertical rectangle.
-The letters themselves were golden and dynamic, thanks to the contrasting typeface, which had major and minor strokes of varying thicknesses.
+About a third of the space was taken up by the abbreviation “USF” in a dark green vertical rectangle.
+The letters themselves were golden and dynamic due to the contrasting font, which had large and small strokes of different thicknesses.

-On the right side was a wordmark – the inscription “UNIVERSITY OF SOUTH FLORIDA,” divided into two lines.
-This phrase was typed in capital glyphs with narrow and long serifs.
-The designers used the same dark green color for the university’s full name as for the quadrilateral and drew a long horizontal line of gold between the two levels.
+To the right was a word mark – the inscription “UNIVERSITY OF SOUTH FLORIDA,” divided into two lines.
+This phrase was typed in uppercase glyphs with narrow and long serifs.
+For the full name of the university, the designers used the same dark green color as for the quadrangle, and between the two levels, they drew a long horizontal line in gold color.

 2018 – 2019